11 Top-Rated Things to Do in Lubbock, TX

 Or, for a bit of a throwback activity, why not head to the drive-in?
 With not just one massive screen but three, the Stars & Stripes Drive-In Theater shows the latest movies under starlit skies.

 Where to Stay in Lubbock

-On the southwest side of the city, less than 10 minutes from Texas Tech University and attractions like the National Ranching Heritage Museum and the Museum of Texas Tech University, the Arbor Inn and Suites is a family focused and pet-friendly hotel.
+- On the southwest side of the city, less than 10 minutes from Texas Tech University and other places to visit like the National Ranching Heritage Museum and the Museum of Texas Tech University, the Arbor Inn and Suites is a family focused and pet-friendly hotel.
 It features an outdoor beach-style pool, and rooms just under 500 square feet, making them the largest hotel rooms in Lubbock.

-Their more adult and business-focused sister hotel, the Arbor Hotel and Conference Center, also offers well-appointed large rooms and is right next to the 4ORE!
+- Their more adult and business-focused sister hotel, the La Quinta Inn & Suites by Windham also offers well-appointed large rooms and is right next to the 4ORE!
 Golf course.
 This property has an outdoor pool and hot tub and is conveniently located near Highway 62 and Highway 87.
 Both of these hotels come with complimentary breakfast.

-- Budget Hotels: For reasonable rates and quality accommodation, My Place Hotel is a good option.
+- For reasonable rates and quality accommodation, My Place Hotel is a good option.
 Located on the west side of Lubbock, this hotel features modern, comfortable suites with kitchenettes.